Imburse-Payments/imburse-payments.github.io/pages/guides/getting-started-before-you-start.md

 section_name: Guides
 last_updated: April 12, 2019
 icon_class: icon_documents_alt icon
-nextsection_url: /pages/guides/getting-started-authentication
+nextsection_url: /pages/guides/getting-started-overview
-nextsection_label: Authentication
+nextsection_label: Overview
 ---
 # Before You Start

-In order to start using Imburse you will require an account.
-Once an account has been created we will supply you with a **Developer Starter Pack**.
+In order to start using Imburse you will require an Account.
+Once an Account has been created we will supply you with a **Developer Starter Pack**.

 **<mark>Note: If you have not been given your Developer Starter Pack then please contact your account holder.</mark>**

-The **Developer Starter Pack** will contain a **public** and **private** key to use the APIs.
+The **Developer Starter Pack** will contain an `Account Security Key` - a **public** / **private** key combination that you will use to authenticate to the API's.

-Your public and private key will give you API access to perform the following actions:
+The `Account Security Key` has the following capabilities:

-- Account Security Key management
+- Manage other Account Security Keys. ie. create, get, delete
-- Tenant management
+- Manage Tenants. ie. create, get, update
-- Tenant Security Key management
+- Manage Tenant Security Keys. ie. create, get, delete

-**<mark>Important: Your Account keys are very powerful and as such should be kept safe and protected and should never be shared</mark>**
+**<mark>Important: An Account Security Key is very powerful as it allows the creation of new Tenants and their Security keys.
+As such they should be kept safe and protected and should never be shared.</mark>**